MicrosoftDocs/defender-docs/defender-endpoint/network-protection-macos.md

 ##### Configure the enforcement level

 > [!NOTE]
-> If you've already configured Microsoft Defender XDR for Endpoint on Mac using the instructions listed here, then update the plist file you previously deployed with the content listed below and redeploy it from JAMF.
+> If you've already configured Microsoft Defender XDR for Endpoint on Mac using the instructions listed here, then update the plist file you previously deployed with the content listed in this section, and then redeploy it from JAMF.

 1. In **Computers** > **Configuration Profiles**, select **Options** > **Applications & Custom Settings**.